siddhartha-komodo/slate/source/includes/_017-cc-overview.md

 Third, utxo-based smart contracts are essentially an extension of the Bitcoin protocol, so a series of RPC calls can be established.
 This makes it extremely simple to customize and implement utxo-based smart contracts.

-It is a straightforward process to create a GUI so non-technical users can make use of Komodo’s smart contract technology without needing to work through a CLI.
+It is a straightforward process to create a GUI so non-technical users can make use of Komodo’s smart-contract technology without needing to work through a CLI.
 Eventually, once a large variety of RPC calls have been created, it will become possible to build entire decentralized applications based on RPC calls alone.

 Fourth, CryptoConditions allows zero-confirmation micro-payments.
 Also, these 0-conf micro-payments are secured by Komodo’s delayed Proof of Work security mechanism.
 The payments are fully peer-to-peer, and are considered confirmed as soon as they enter the mempool.